List of 1DOL episodes

 1DOL (stylized as iDOL) was a 2010 Philippine drama starring Sarah Geronimo, Sam Milby and Coco Martin.
 It aired on ABS-CBN's Primetime Bida evening block from September 6, 2010, to October 22, 2010, replacing Agua Bendita in the revised second primetime slot.
 The show was directed by Jojo A. Saguin and Ruel S. Bayani.

-The show was permanently cancelled on October 22, 2010, garnering only 35 episodes in total before being replaced by Mara Clara.
+The show was cancelled on October 22, 2010, garnering only 35 episodes in total before being replaced by Mara Clara.